itsEzz/svelte-axios-plus/README.md

 ## Manual Cancellation

-The cancellation method can be used to cancel an outstanding request whether it be from the automatic request or from the `manual` execute method.
+The cancellation method can be used to cancel an outstanding request whether it be from the automatic request or from the manual `refetch` method.

 ### Example